GauthamSU/Sports-image-classification/image-classification-using-cnn-and-efficientnetb0.md

-# Sports-image-classification with MLflow

-This is a kaggle notebook to display the whole project in a single file for easier access. <br>
-The whole project is structured so that it is production ready with integration of mlflow for MLOps.

 ```python
 # This Python 3 environment comes with many helpful analytics libraries installed
 # It is defined by the kaggle/python Docker image: https://github.com/kaggle/docker-python